-Andria went straight to the North Shore after landing in Auckland Airport a number of years ago and has called it home ever since.
-Coming from a background of export marketing and policy advocacy, she is now responsible for promoting Takapuna Beach as the best place to be whether you're looking for the most fashionable pieces, most delectable dishes, best views, or the most exciting events.
+Being raised on the North Shore, Hannah has a great passion for the area and all things Takapuna.
+Coming from a background of Communications and Marketing with other Business Associations, she is excited to work for a local, vibrant, exciting area that is close to her heart.
+She is now responsible for promoting Takapuna Beach as the best place to be whether you're looking for the most fashionable pieces, most delectable dishes, best views, or the most exciting events.

 Contact her for any inquiries on Takapuna Beach events and promotions.